halolimat/geotutorial/docs/Geotutorial_Location_Extraction_Supervised_Models_(Notebook-1).md

 ---
-title:  "Geotutorial: Location Extraction using Supervised Models (Notebook-1)"
+title: Geotutorial: Location Extraction using Supervised Models (Notebook-1)
-date:   2018-03-24 22:49:00
+author: Hussein S. Al-Olimat
-description: Hands-on Session in our Geo-tutorial at The International Conference of Information Systems for Crisis Response and Management (ISCRAM) 2018 at Rochester Institute of Technology (RIT), Rochester, NY.
+source: "github.com/halolimat"

 ---

 ### Dataset we will be using: